 Haitian immigration

 Since they have a border, Haiti and the Dominican Republic have historically seen migration between each other.
-The surge of Haitian immigrants to the Dominican Republic has caused tensions and problems on grounds of integration and rights.
+The surge of Haitian immigrants to the Dominican Republic has caused tensions and problems on the grounds of integration and rights.

 Emigration